top of page

 THE ASSESSMENT PROCESS

-A typical ADHD assessment takes approximately 10 hours to complete.
-The assessment helps obtain a comprehensive understanding of an individual’s functioning.
-It involves the administration of the following measures:
+A typical ADHD assessment takes approximately 12 hours to complete and begins with an initial online intake appointment, during which background information is gathered, assessment process is planned, and consent is reviewed.
+This comprehensive assessment helps to provide a detailed understanding of an individual’s functioning and involves the administration of the following measures:

 A measure of intelligence

-WIAT-III (Wechsler Individual Achievement Test) that assesses reading, math, written language, and oral language abilities.
+Wechsler Individual Achievement Test (WIAT-4) that assesses reading, math, written language, and oral language abilities.
 This measure will assist in determining if the individual has any underlying learning difficulties typically associated with ADHD.

 Common academic problems include poor reading comprehension, difficulty putting words to paper, and poor math calculation skills.